 It’s a shame because other than this all-too-often-used, ridiculous storyline path, Rise of Insanity does a great job of creating a vivid, vibrant world with interesting details.
 Towards the end, particularly the actual climax, Rise feels a little rushed; even after defeating the title and reexamining the experience I was uncertain of just what exactly had happened and what I was meant to take from it.

 It only took me two hours to defeat Rise of Insanity, and the replay value here is minimal given the mystery and intrigue that’s finished with one playthrough.
 The price point is a little high for my tastes, given it takes only a couple of hours to beat it, but I would still recommend Rise when on sale to gamers who love the genre.
 My caveat remains, however, that using these themes for storytelling as an excuse for violence is weak and detrimental, so please take the psychological elements with a grain of sand when giving this title a go.
-If you’d like to watch my playthrough of Rise of Insanity you can catch the replay over on Twitch.

 REVIEW CODE: A complimentary PC code was provided to Bonus Stage for this review.
 Please send all review code enquiries to email@example.com.